harness/developer-hub/docs/continuous-delivery/onboard-cd/upgrading/upgrade-nextgen-cd.md

 ## Upgrading to NextGen CD

-You can switch between CD FirstGen and NextGen with the switch of a button.
+You can switch between CD FirstGen and NextGen with the click of a button.
 This feature is currently behind the feature flag, `PLG_ENABLE_CROSS_GENERATION_ACCESS`.

 To upgrade to NextGen, select the **Launch Harness Next Generation** button in the Harness FirstGen UI.